-By way of derogation from the first subparagraph, from 23 December 2024 until 22 June 2026, a product that meets the conditions laid down in that subparagraph may only be placed on the market or put into service, if the sponsor has started the clinical investigation.
+By way of derogation from the first subparagraph, from 23 December 2024 until 31 December 2027, a product that meets the conditions laid down in that subparagraph may only be placed on the market or put into service, if the sponsor has started the clinical investigation.

-By way of derogation from the first subparagraph, from 23 June 2026until 22 June 2028, a product that meets the conditions laid down in that subparagraph may only be placed on the market or put into service, if a written agreement for the performance of the conformity assessment has been signed by the notified body and the manufacturer.
+By way of derogation from the first subparagraph, from 1 January 2028 until 31 December 2029, a product that meets the conditions laid down in that subparagraph may only be placed on the market or put into service, if a written agreement for the performance of the conformity assessment has been signed by the notified body and the manufacturer in accordance with Section 4.3, second subparagraph, of Annex VII to Regulation (EU) 2017/745.
+In addition, a formal application for that conformity assessment shall be lodged with the notified body in accordance with Section 4.3, first subparagraph, of Annex VII to Regulation (EU) 2017/745 no later than 1 September 2027.

-A product for which the manufacturer does not intend to perform a clinical investigation, but in the conformity assessment of which a notified body has to be involved in accordance with Article 52 of that Regulation, may be placed on the market or put into service until 22 June 2025, provided that the following conditions are met:
+A product for which the manufacturer does not intend to perform a clinical investigation, but in the conformity assessment of which a notified body has to be involved in accordance with Article 52 of that Regulation, may be placed on the market or put into service until 31 December 2028, provided that the following conditions are met: